smiakchilo/aem-crash-course/lessons/2.11/part2.md

 Fourth, services are polymorphic in nature.
 Service is almost always referenced via its interface.
 There can be several implementations of the interface.
 The framework is responsible for picking up the most suitable one.
 Besides, you can instruct the framework on what implementations to use in what circumstances.

-This gives you vast possibilities for altering the way the code is executed (e.g., one logic for production use and a slightly different one for unit tests).
-You can also provide connection points for other developers to extend or modify your code.
+This gives you vast possibilities for altering the way the code is executed (e.g., one logic for production and a slightly different one for unit tests).
+You are able to provide connection points for other developers to extend or modify your code.
 They can have another implementation for a service of yours as it fits their needs.
 Similarly, you can override the out-of-the-box services and thus change how AEM itself behaves.

 Fifth, services can be set up in such a way that an instance is created no sooner than it is actually needed.
 This is useful if the initialization is time- and CPU-consuming (e.g., the service needs to first read some data from the network or load a file).
 Think of a Windows application that uses the "delayed autostart" option.
+Same applies here.

-On the contrary, you cannot control the timing of initialization in a utility class.
+On the contrary, you cannot control the time of initialization in a utility class.
 It usually happens right after the class is loaded in memory.

 However, there are such kinds of logic that a good old utility class would be the best solution.
-You may have a bunch of methods that are implemented in the functional style (process their arguments and return a value without side effects).
+You may have a bunch of methods that are implemented in the functional style (handle arguments and return a value without side effects).
 May it be these methods refer to none of the other services.
-You are not going to provide alternations of these methods, nor do you plan a specific rendition for tests.
+You are not going to provide alternations of these methods.
 In this case, there's no need to wrap them in OSGi service.
 </details>

 #### Class composition of a service